popoviciyoel/Contacts-API/README.md

   * create a user on your Mongo Atlas instance that has Read and write to any database permission
   * the user name `dbadmin`
   *  the password `dbpassword`
-  *  using mongoose, in the `app.js` file inside of the `MyContacts` directory add the code to successfully connect to your database, which should be named `contacts`.
+  *  using mongoose, in the `app.js` file inside of the `MyContacts` directory is where I connected the database.
   * schema for a Contact model
   * contacts router to defines all the endpoints in the `contactsRouter` module.
   * handlers pass routes in the `contactsController` module.